ECHIUM pininana

 Good to know

 Dramatic, fast-growing, tall spikes from second year.
 Will self-seed.
-Attractive to insects. -
+Attractive to insects.
+Can be difficult to transplant and transport. -

 Pests & Diseases